 Cord Prolapse Management And Treatment

 The standard treatment is to encourage immediate delivery through the quickest and safest way possible.
-It involves c-section, especially when you are in early labor.
+It involves c-section, especially when you are in early or preterm labor.
 Vaginal delivery might be attempted if it is considered safe.

 Other treatment interventions required to reduce the cord compression and lower the risk of fetal complications include: